Cagla Eroglu: Early life and education

 Eroglu was born in Turkey and pursued her bachelor's degree in chemical engineering from 1992 to 1996 at the Middle East Technical University in Ankara, Turkey.
 After completing her B.Sc., Eroglu pursued a master's degree in molecular biology at the Bilkent Üniversitesi in Ankara, Turkey, in 1996.
 After completing her master's degree in 1998, Eroglu moved to Germany to pursue her graduate studies in molecular biology at Ruprecht-Karls-Universität Heidelberg in Germany.
 Eroglu's Ph.D. was supported by the European Molecular Biology Laboratory Ph.D. program as she studied under the mentorship of Irmgard Sinning, whose lab moved from EMBL to Heidelberg University in 2000.
 Eroglu's Ph.D. was broadly focused in the study of membrane proteins biology.
 Using drosophila as a model organism, Eroglu looked at how metabotropic glutamate receptor (mGluRs) affinity is modulated.
 She found that when mGluRs are associated with cholesterol rich lipid rafts within the membrane, they exist in a high affinity state for glutamate.
 When mGluRs are not associated with sterol-rich rafts, they exist in a low affinity state for glutamate binding.

 After completing her Ph.D. in 2002, Eroglu came to the United States to study under the mentorship of Ben Barres at Stanford University.
 Eroglu began studying glial cells under Barres' mentorship.
 Eroglu, along with her colleagues in the Barres Lab, brought to light the critical and understudied role glial cells play in shaping synapses and neural circuits during development.
 Eroglu and her team found that an astrocyte derived factor, called Thrombospondin, is important in promoting synaptogenesis in the central nervous system.
 Eroglu then characterized the receptor to which Thrombospondin binds, called α2δ-1, which happened to also be the receptor to which the drug gabapentin binds.
 When they over-expressed α2δ-1, they found increases in synaptogenesis and when they blocked the receptor with gabapentin, they found markedly decreased excitatory synapse formation.
-Her findings showed both the role that astrocyte secreted factors play in specifically excitatory synapse formation, as well as the potential therapeutic mechanism why which gabapentin is able to mediate analgesia and prevent seizures.
+Her findings showed both the role that astrocyte secreted factors play in specifically excitatory synapse formation, as well as the potential therapeutic mechanism by which gabapentin is able to mediate analgesia and prevent seizures.
 Another discovery that Eroglu made while in the Barres Lab was the identification and function of hevin and SPARC, two astrocyte-secreted proteins, in the regulation of excitatory synapse development.
 She found that hevin induces the formation of synapses, while SPARC antagonizes the synaptogenic actions of hevin.
 Her work further highlighted the critical role astrocytes play in the direct regulation of synapse formation in the central nervous system.
 Eroglu completed her postdoctoral work in 2008.